AlfioEmanueleFresta/practical-xss/conclusion.rst

 other people, their data and systems.
 The writing or use of tools to gain unauthorised access to systems is a criminal offence.

-The Compure Misuse Act (1990) clearly states:
+The Computer Misuse Act (1990) clearly states:

   [...]